Birth 9 May 1540

 He was succeeded by his eldest son Amar Singh I. He told his son never to submit to the Mughals.

-He always remembered in history for his endless battle throughout the life for independence of himself and the independence of Mewar.
+He always remembered in history for his endless battle throughout his life for independence of himself and the independence of Mewar.
 Throughout life, he fought for his nation, for his subjects, and most importantly for his honor.
 He remembered for his strong willpower, courage, valor, and principles.
 Despite the small number of forces and manpower he managed to outmaneuver the Mughal army with his guerilla techniques.
 In later years his war technique of guerilla warfare inspired kings like Shivaji Maharaj who skillfully adopted and efficiently used it in establishing the Hindavi Swaraj.

 |Birth||9 May 1540|